discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Citadel Order Skills:**

-- <Skill name="Heroic Command"/> (F2) - Gain 2x <Boon name="Might"/> for each Kalla's fervor stack.
+- <Skill name="Heroic Command"/> (F2) - Gain 2x <Boon name="Might"/> for each Kalla's Fervor stack.
 Not used as much in pugs outside of Skorvold Islands.
 Can be coupled with <Trait name="Lasting Legacy"/> for more might. _See note under <Trait name="Lasting Legacy"/> for more information_.
 - <Skill name="Citadel Bombardment"/> (F3) - Filler skill, ideally used during Impossible Odds
 - <Skill name="Orders from Above"/> (F4) -  Most important Skill, click off cooldown to maintain 100% <Boon name="Alacrity"/> uptime.